hexmaster111/ScreepsJS/README.md

 # Screeps Uploader

+## Dependecyes
+  - nodejs

+## set up workspace
+ - `node run`
+ - (i think thats it)

-Getting started:
+## Getting started
+  - Copy the `TOKENS_EXAMPLE` to TOKENS.json
+  - fill it out
-  Copy the `TOKENS_EXAMPLE` to TOKENS.json and fill it out, then just run upload.js and everything in your src direcotry will be copied over
+  - run upload.js and everything in your src direcotry will be copied over to the branch default